-To find gorgeous fall colors, you need to keep going east to the other side of the mountains, along the eastern slope of the Sierras along U.S. Highway 395 between Bridgeport and Bishop.
+To find gorgeous fall colors in California, you need to go to the eastern side of the state, along the eastern slope of the Sierra Nevada Mountains.
+Take the route along U.S. Highway 395 between Bridgeport and Bishop.
 When you get there, don't expect to find the variety of color you might see in New England.
 Instead, go looking for gold—not the kind prospectors go looking for, but the golden leaves of the aspen trees.

-The aspen tree's heart-shaped leaves flutter in even the smallest breeze, sometimes looking like thousands of yellow butterflies flapping their wings.
-It's no wonder that the tree is called a quaking aspen.
+The aspen tree's heart-shaped leaves flutter in even the smallest breeze, sometimes looking like it' s covered with thousands of yellow butterflies flapping their wings.
+It's no wonder that the tree is sometimes called quaking aspen.

 The eastern slope of the Sierras provides the perfect conditions for the trees to grow.
 They don't tolerate shade and thrive best in plentiful sunshine, which they get under the open skies of Eastern California.